 Meet our low vision doctor:

-Dr. Errol Rummel is Director of the Low Vision of New Jersey, serving the New Jersey and Philadelphia, PA area.
-Dr. Rummel’s expertise is in the care of patients with difficult vision problems which are not helped by medicine, surgeries, or regular eye glasses.
-He is one of the few eye doctors who has been certified as a Fellow of the International Academy of Low Vision Specialists.
-His protocols for examining people with poor vision and devices he’s developed are used by low vision specialists throughout the USA and Canada.
+Dr. Errol Rummel is Director of Low Vision of New Jersey, serving New Jersey and the Philadelphia, PA area.
+Dr. Rummel’s expertise is in care of patients with difficult vision problems which are not helped by medicine, surgeries, or regular eye glasses.
+He is one of the few eye doctors who is certified as a Fellow of the International Academy of Low Vision Specialists (FIALVS).
+His protocols for examining people with poor vision and designing advanced optical technology are used by low vision specialists throughout the USA and Canada.

-Dr. Rummel is an optometric physician with certification and expertise in a variety of special eye care fields of knowledge.
-He is the Director of the Rummel Eye Care/Low Vision Care Center in Jackson, New Jersey.
+Dr. Rummel is an optometric physician with certification in a variety of special eye care fields of knowledge.

-He is a Fellow of the American Academy of Optometry (FAAO).
-Academy membership is awarded to optometric physicians who are respected, ethical, and knowledgeable.
+He is a Fellow of the American Academy of Optometry (FAAO) which is awarded to optometric physicians who are respected, ethical, and knowledgeable.

-Dr. Rummel is also a Fellow of the College of Optometrists in Vision Development (FCOVD).
-This certification is in Vision Development and Vision Therapy, (the areas of rehabilitative eye care related to double vision, eye muscle disorders, learning related vision problems, visual perception/processing, and amblyopia).
+Dr. Rummel is also a Fellow Emeritus of the College of Optometrists in Vision Development (FCOVD).
+This certification is in Vision Development and Vision Therapy.

-He is also one of only a few eye doctors internationally to have achieved certification in Neuro-Optometric Rehabilitation (FNORA).
-Neuro-Optometric Rehabilitation includes the care of people with visual/ocular issues due to neurological issues like head injury, stroke, brain tumor, and multiple sclerosis.
+He is also a Fellow Emeritus of the Neuro-Optometric Rehabilitation Association (FNORA).
+This certification is related to the care of people with visual issues due to neurological issues like head injury, stroke, brain tumor, and multiple sclerosis.